Between Earth and Sky

 Musical accompaniment from Oliver Dover.

-Part of Precarious Assembly, an evening of performance and installation throughout the Whitworth Gallery, Manchester.
+Performed as part of Precarious Assembly, an evening of performance and installation throughout the Whitworth Gallery, Manchester.
+Thursday 4th August 2016.